FLUTE DIVISION RESULTS 2017:

 OTHER EISTEDDFODS AND SCHOLARSHIPS

-The 21st Balaklava Eisteddfod will be held on Friday, August 4 (Instrumental Ensembles, Bands, Choirs, Vocal Ensembles), Saturday, August 5 (Vocal, Musical Theatre, Contemporary Vocal, Instrumental, Piano, Speech and Drama) and Sunday, August 6 (Finale Concert including adjudication of the Adelaide Plains Vocal Scholarship).
-Entries will be open from April 7, visit http://www.balaklavaeisteddfod.org.au, Facebook www.facebook.com/BalaklavaEisteddfod, e-mail email@example.com.
-Entries close on May 15.
+The 22nd Balaklava Eisteddfod will be held from August 3-5.
+Friday August 3, Bands, Rock Bands, Instrumental Ensembles, Choirs, Vocal Ensembles.
+Saturday August 4, Vocal (Classical and Non-classical), Musical Theatre, Contemporary Vocal, Instrumental, Piano, Speech and Drama.
+Sunday August 5, Finale Concert including adjudication of the Adelaide Plains Male Voice Choir Vocal Scholarship.
+Entries will open on April 6 and close on May 7.
+Visit http://www.balaklavaeisteddfod.org.au, Facebook http://www.facebook.com/BalaklavaEisteddfod, e-mail email@example.com.

 WHY ENTER AN EISTEDDFOD?

 Irrespective of students’ aims in music the experience of performing in public is vital.
 This builds confidence, and above all, the chance to experience the enjoyment and excitement of performing.